colatkinson/bf.asm/README.md

  * Cleaning up the code
  * Giving the binaries more sensible names
  * More elegant error handling on DOS
- * Automatic running of tests on Travis/Circle CI
  * An overview of the architecture of the project
  * Tests for the C library
  * More bin tests